Methodology

 For PDP3, registration closed in March 2024.
 Practitioners were grouped in cohorts, with cohort one starting in February 2023, cohort two in September 2023, cohort three in January 2024 and cohort four in April 2024.
 Cohorts must complete the programme within 12 months of starting.
 Between October 2022 and March 2024, 10,000 practitioners were registered to the training.

 Completion figures for the first three cohorts are included.
 Cohort one had to complete by February 2024.
 Cohort two, however, had until September 2024 and cohort three has until January 2025 to complete.
 Practitioners from cohort one, two and three were able to defer their start date to join a later cohort.
 They then have 12 months to complete the course.
 As a result, there are practitioners from these cohorts who are yet to complete.
-The final completion figures won’t be known until the final cohort, cohort four, closes in March 2025.
+The final completion figures won’t be known until the final cohort, cohort four, closes, which is expected to be in March 2025.

-An ‘Unknown’ category is included because not all data has been categorised; this will be refined for future publications.
+An ‘Unknown setting type’ category is included because not all data has been categorised; this will be refined for future publications.

 Unlike PDP3, PDP2 was open to 51 LAs.